National Philanthropy Day Award Descriptions*

 Presented to an individual who has demonstrated significant and lasting philanthropic accomplishments in Colorado for at least 10-20 years.
 The accomplishments must cross multiple issue areas, such as arts and human services.
 The individual must embody the characteristics inherent in two or more of the award categories below.
 This is the highest honor presented at National Philanthropy Day.

-Past Winners: Marilyn Van Derbur Atler, Steve Graham, Doris Kester, Charles D. Latuda, Ann Love, Sally Rippey, and Sue Anschutz Rodgers.
+Past Winners: Marilyn Van Derbur Atler, Steve Graham, Doris Kester, Charles D. Latuda, Ann Love, Sally Rippey, Daniel L. Ritchie, and Sue Anschutz Rodgers.

 OUTSTANDING LARGE BUSINESS (approximately 100+ Colorado employees)